andrewl94/PhotoBox/README.md

 ```

 * "port" : is the port witch listen nodeJS for this application.
-* "upload_path" : is that path which is use to store upload files.
+* "upload_path" : is the path which is use to store upload files.
+* "deleted_path" : is the path which is use to store deleted files.
 * "application_name" : is the name of the application which is use by all pages of the application.
 * "admin_key" : is the key use to access to admin panel.